siddharth-kabra/weather-app/README.md

 - Checkout to dev branch `git checkout dev`
 - Create and `env` file and add the above mentioned variables
 - Run `yarn`
-- Run `yarn build` to create an optimised build
+- Run `yarn build` to create build
 - Run `yarn start` to start the production ready build